manpagez: man (manual) pages & more

 on filter controls.

-A client handle is closed and it's resources released using asl_close.
+A client handle is closed and its resources released using asl_close.

 Note that if additional file descriptors were added to the handle, either